-Taking security further is the first step towards setting up your VoIP network.
+Taking security further is the first step towards setting up your Ooma: VoIP phone system network.
 Thereby, always use unique passwords and particular values.

 By opting for this practice, you prevent hackers from guessing default values.
 It also keeps your network and the transferred information much safe and secure.
 For instance, the professionals at Fanvil Distributors suggest checking if these are high-quality products to fit your business needs or not.
 And, why not, it is all about your business safety.
 They further add that it is never a good idea to allow concurrent VoIP sessions with similar security credentials.
 It is because by doing so, you open doors to hacker vulnerabilities.

 Thus, turn a blind eye to the usage of aliases for E.164 alias for every username and password, especially while curating numbers and routing plans.
 You can also add an extra layer of protection by using unique pins at least four digits long.